heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] No is easier to do.
-Yes is easier to say.
+> [!quote] Every problem has a gift for you in its hands.
-> — Jason Fried
+> — Richard Bach

 ------
 ```widgets